kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) A TSO authorization is an FAA design and production approval issued to the manufacturer of an article that has been found to meet a specific TSO;

-\(3\) A letter of TSO design approval is an FAA design approval for an article that has been found to meet a specific TSO in accordance with the procedures of §21.621;
+\(3\) A letter of TSO design approval is an FAA design approval for an article that has been found to meet a specific TSO in accordance with the procedures of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.621   Issue of letters of TSO design approval: Import articles.|§21.621]];

-\(4\) An article manufactured under a TSO authorization, an FAA letter of acceptance as described in §21.613(b), or an article manufactured under a letter of TSO design approval described in §21.621 is an approved article for the purpose of meeting the regulations of this chapter that require the article to be approved; and
+\(4\) An article manufactured under a TSO authorization, an FAA letter of acceptance as described in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.613   Duration.|§21.613]](b), or an article manufactured under a letter of TSO design approval described in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.621   Issue of letters of TSO design approval: Import articles.|§21.621]] is an approved article for the purpose of meeting the regulations of this chapter that require the article to be approved; and

 \(5\) An article manufacturer is the person who controls the design and quality of the article produced (or to be produced, in the case of an application), including any related parts, processes, or services procured from an outside source.